Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-data-attribute-filters.md

 });
 ```

-Within this block, we want to check if we have a value at all.
+We want to check if we have a value at all within this block.
 Else we need to reset all the items.

 Once we have a value, we must check if the rating is lower than the attribute value.